telerik/fiddler-docs/Modify-Traffic/Tasks/ContinueRequestHeaders.md

 Reduce Delays from Expect: 100-continue headers
 ===============================================

-To have Fiddler return the 100-Continue header for a request:
+To have Fiddler Classic return the 100-Continue header for a request:

 1. Click **Rules > Customize Rules...**.